Vitaly Borker: 2021–22: Eyeglassesdepot

 In 2021, the Times reported that Borker may have again returned to selling eyeglasses online and harassing dissatisfied customers, this time through a site named Eyeglassesdepot.
 Customers reported similar behavior, such as threats, insults and online doxxing, including not only their credit card numbers but the cards' security codes, when they complained or tried to return merchandise, and attempts to intimidate them into paying for printed mailing labels after they changed their mind.
-They said the company's representative identified themselves as "Arsenio".
+They said the company's representative identified himself as "Arsenio".

 This time, Trustpilot hosted many of the negative reviews.
 The owner of Eyeglassesdepot seemed to more genuinely fear the consequences of bad reviews there.
 He followed up one customer's complaints about his behavior with a post claiming it was a fake review posted by a competing site, along with the complainant's home address and cell phone number.
 He also threatened to post multiple fake positive reviews for every negative one.

 Trustpilot management investigated after receiving complaints, and found almost half of the positive reviews of Eyeglassesdepot were fake.
 It removed them and sent Eyeglassesdepot an email asking that it cease and desist from further such behavior.
 "Yeah whatever" read the reply.

 Pierce believes that Eyeglassesdepot and OpticsFast, which look very similar and share common third-party tags, have the same owner.
 Pierce concluded, "Whoever created Eyeglassesdepot simply cloned OpticsFast, perhaps in the interest of saving time and money, and then made a few cosmetic changes".
 Pierce allowed that that individual may not have been Vitaly Borker, "But who else would steal the code from a website as notorious as OpticsFast?"

 Borker's attorney denied that his client was Arsenio.
 If Borker were to be involved in any way with Eyeglassesdepot, that by itself would be enough to send him back to prison, since the terms of his most recent parole forbid him from any involvement whatsoever with online retail.

-In February 2022, prosecutors announced that Borker had been arrested again, on one count each of mail fraud, wire fraud and aggravated identity theft, the latter stemming from his use of two other people's names while running eyeglassesdepot.
-The Times noted that while he had apparently started it while still in a halfway house after his previous conviction, this time he seemed less audacious, content to merely sell used or counterfeit eyewear as new and genuine while not paying refunds, and provoking, threatening and abusing unhappy customers to lesser degree than he had previously.
+In February 2022, prosecutors announced that Borker had been arrested again, on one count each of mail fraud, wire fraud and aggravated identity theft, the latter stemming from his use of two other people's names while running Eyeglassesdepot.
+The Times noted that while he had apparently started it while still in a halfway house after his previous conviction, this time he seemed less audacious, content to merely sell used or counterfeit eyewear as new and genuine while not paying refunds, and provoking, threatening and abusing unhappy customers to a lesser degree than he had previously.
 In January 2023 he pled guilty to one count of wire fraud and was sentenced to 30 months in prison.

 Personal life

 At the time of his first arrest, Borker was married and had a daughter born in 2008.

-In 2019, during sentencing in the OpticsFast case, Gardephe noted that Borker had been diagnosed with narcissistic personality disorder, bipolar disorder and obsessive-compulsive disorder.
+In 2019, during sentencing in the OpticsFast case, Gardephe noted that Borker had been diagnosed with narcissistic personality disorder, bipolar disorder and obsessive–compulsive disorder.